dustinpfister/blog_posts/_posts/js-javascript-style.md

 ## 4 - Conclusion

-The javaScript style API might be fun to play with when it comes to just making quick examples that make use of the style api to move elements around the page.
-However when it comes to doing anything flashy there are better options for doing so such as the canvas element and javaScript SVG.
+The javaScript style API might be fun to play with when it comes to just making quick examples that make use of the style API to move elements around the page.
+However when it comes to doing anything flashy there are better options for doing so such as the canvas element and also there is SVG that might also prove to be a better solution for anything that is going to be a bit animated.

+There is also knowing when not to make things so flashy also though.
+I would say that it is generally a good idea to avoid making anything that is just eye candy when it comes to making any kind of serious application.
+Also when it comes to making a Game or anything where I would say doing a thing or two that is a little flashy is called for, the style API is just not such a great way to go about doing it.

+Still the style API is there when it is needed.
+If for some reason I do want to set CSS values with javaScript it is the way to go about doing it.
+I just think that it is generally something that should be avoided when and where possible, and other alternatives should be explored.